zpgallegos/zavant/v2/readme.md

 - Bounded schedule snapshots, stored by request run with a manifest of games discovered for later eligibility and retrieval processing.
 - Pages returned by the corrected-game change feed, stored by poll run with a manifest of games that need to be retrieved again.

 A typed MLB API client supports schedule, corrected-game, and complete live-game requests with explicit timeouts and bounded retries.
 The complete acquisition workflow combines incremental schedule discovery, corrected-game polling and processing, revision-aware raw landing, independent success watermarks, and a durable daily coordinator manifest.
 Acquisition depends on typed storage protocols and portable artifact references.
 Local operation uses atomic filesystem publication; the Lambda composition uses the same persistence state machines over conditionally written S3 objects.
-Boto3 is the only third-party runtime dependency.
+Boto3 is the only production acquisition dependency.
+Local analytical projection uses the optional PyArrow dependency installed by `make bootstrap`; production projection packages the same pure Python mappings for a Glue 5.0 Spark job that reconciles current S3 revisions into Iceberg v2.

 ## Local development